tytydraco/yessleep/out/Count_Jims_Fortean_Freakshow__Part_3.md

 I nodded curtly and finally managed to reach The Rust Bucket’s door, getting in and slamming it shut.
 I leaned my forehead on the steering wheel, taking a deep breath, a desperate attempt to regain control over my thoughts.
 Albino chupacabra?
 For real, Dude?
 This day… this entire week, is a mess.
 It was time to head back to EOTO headquarters, where I hoped the archivists had made some progress on analyzing my show.
 Maybe, just maybe, they’ve found something that can shed some light on the bizarre events unfolding around me.

-Two hours later - Abilene, TX
+Two hours later - Abilene

 The flickering fluorescent lights of the EOTO archives hummed, a discordant symphony to the turmoil churning in my gut.
 The weight of my nerves felt like a lead apron.
 I adjusted my spectacles, the world momentarily shifting from sharp focus to a blurry red haze, a necessary barrier against the world-at-large.